ROLE: Marketing Officer

 - Safeguarding Training

-- Experience promoting events to d/Deaf and/or visually impaired audiences
+- Experience promoting events to Deaf and Hard of Hearing, and/or visually impaired audiences

 - Experience promoting events to adults with learning disabilities